after-ephemera/obsidian-xeet-base/IMPLEMENTATION_PLAN.md

 ### 12. Conclusion

 This implementation plan provides a structured approach to building the Obsidian Tweet Saver Chrome extension.
 By following this phased approach, we can deliver a working MVP quickly while building a foundation for future enhancements.
 The plan emphasizes testing, error handling, and user experience throughout the development process.

+## Other future work

+- enable multiple add-on buttons for saving various types of content/to different bases
+- fetch from obsidian when loading the page to determine if content has already been saved, and make saving idempotent where content can't be saved more than once